Interior Design

 Consumers are becoming increasingly aware of their purchases, from food to fashion and interiors, and are choosing to make more sustainable choices that are less harmful to the environment, with fast furniture one of the main sofa trends to avoid.

-Narchie founder Harriet Pringle, says, 'in 2023 we will see a rise in the use of sustainable materials in homeware.
-We're seeing a real shift in consumer behavior when buying for the home, people are now wanting to know where their items are made, where they have come from and what materials they have been made from.
+Narchie founder Harriet Pringle, says, 'in 2024 and beyond, we will see a rise in the use of sustainable materials in homeware.
+We're seeing a real shift in consumer behavior when shopping for the home, people are now wanting to know where their items are made, where they have come from and what materials they have been made from.
 This will lead to an increase of locally crafted and handmade small batch items, as well as sustainable materials including aluminum and responsibly sourced wood.'

-From sofas made from recycled materials to shopping for second-hand pieces, there are many options to consider before buying into fast furniture.
+From sofas made from recycled materials to decorating with antiques, there are many options to consider before buying into fast furniture.

 • Curvaceous, cocooning styles